Redeemer University

 Redeemer University is a private Christian liberal arts and science university located in Hamilton, Ontario, Canada, in the community of Ancaster.
-Founded in 1982, Redeemer stands in the Reformed Tradition and offers Bachelor of Arts, Bachelor of Education, Bachelor of Business Administration, Bachelor of Kinesiology and Bachelor of Science degrees.
+Founded in 1982, Redeemer stands in the Reformed Tradition and offers Bachelor of Arts, Bachelor of Education, Bachelor of Business Administration, Bachelor of Science, Bachelor of Health Science, Bachelor of Kinesiology, and Bachelor of Communications and Media Studies degrees.
+Beginning in fall 2026, the university will offer its first master's degree, a Master of Education.

 History

 The college opened in 1982 as "Redeemer College", with 97 full-time and 63 part-time students.
 This number grew to about 250 for the 1985–1986 academic year, the final year classes met in facilities rented from the Board of Education of the City of Hamilton.
 In 1985 the college purchased 78 acre of land in Ancaster, Ontario for the construction of a new campus.
 The college occupied the new facilities in August 1986 and welcomed 279 full-time students in September.
 In November 1986, the college held its first graduation, with 40 students graduating.

 On June 25, 1998, the Ontario Government passed Bill Pr17, which granted Redeemer College the authority to offer Bachelor of Arts and Bachelor of Science degrees.
 Prior to that time, the college conferred a Bachelor of Christian Studies degree which was recognized by the AUCC (Association of Universities & Colleges of Canada) as comparable to the Bachelor of Arts or Bachelor of Science degree.

 On June 26, 2003, the Ontario Government passed Bill Pr14, granting Redeemer the authority to offer a Bachelor of Education degree to replace its B.C.Ed. degree.
 On December 10, 2003, the new teacher education (B.Ed.) program was granted initial accreditation by the Ontario College of Teachers, giving Redeemer the only provincially recognized Christian teacher education program (K-10) in Ontario.